 As mentioned in the introduction, police and intelligence operations are similar.
 However, the Office for the Protection of the Constitution requires less bureaucratic preparatory work and has slightly better resources.
 Above all, they have somewhat larger teams and more quickly available technical means and data such as the locations of cellphones or the data of targets registered with any authorities.
-In terms of professionalism, there frame, which is not very promising due to the shielding effect of the metal.
-Alternatives could be a permanently installed lighting system such as the dynamo (electrical generator for bicycles employed to power a bicycle's lights) and plastic parts with cavities such as reflectors and lighting.
-For a target, however, it is very possible to quickly examine a bicycle for foreign objects.
+In terms of professionalism, there has been no significant difference between the MEK police and the surveillance teams of the "operational" department at the Office for the Protection of the Constitution for years.